 The guest house, built in 2014 to match the main house, is equipped with a luxurious kitchen and living room, a spacious, rubber-surfaced, self-draining private deck, as well as a gym, and 2-car attached garage.

 Tastefully lit for evening walks amongst the trees, the well-maintained boardwalks lead directly to each residence, the sandy beach, as well as a generous private beachfront deck.
 Here, a built-in firepit is an ideal spot to warm up after a surf, keep an eye on your sand castle, or take in the sun setting over the ocean.

-Downtown Tofino, a lively enclave of cafes, restaurants, bars and provisioners is eight minutes away by car, and in true Tofino fashion, can also be reached via the paved bike path.
+Downtown Tofino, a lively enclave of cafes, restaurants, bars and provisioners is eight minutes away by car, and in true Tofino fashion, can also be reached via the paved bike paths snaking along the coast.

 Experience the West Coast lifestyle elegantly, with its stunning views and limitless recreational potential at your doorstep.

 Tofino is 40 km northwest of Ucluelet, 126 km west of Port Alberni, and 316 km northwest of Victoria.
 It is located in a geographical region called Clayoquot Sound.
 With a population of just under 2,000 permanent residents, Tofino welcomes between 750,000 and a million visitors annually.
 The recognition of Clayoquot Sound by the United Nations as a UNESCO Biosphere Reserve in January 2000 is the region’s most recent international distinction, recognizing the area as one of unparalleled natural and cultural riches.